Home » Cookie Recipes » Best Shortbread (3 Ingredients)

 • Press into Tin: Evenly press the dough into the lined tin.
 Flatten and smooth the top using the bottom of a glass.
 If the glass is smooth, you can roll it across the dough as you would with a rolling pin.

 • Cut Biscuits: Score the dough into 18 rectangles using a long knife or pastry scraper, ensuring you cut all the way through.
+To do this evenly, measure the length of the dough and divide it into three equal sections, marking two straight lines.
+Then measure the width and divide it into six equal sections, marking five lines.
+Cut all the way through along these lines.

 • Prick Biscuits: Prick each rectangle several times with a wooden skewer or fork, piercing halfway into the dough.